 Overall thoughts on Everest Base Camp trek difficulty

-Phew ok, so I’ve covered all the hard parts of the Everest Base Camp trek, and I may have scared some readers off!
+Phew okay.
+So I’ve covered all the hard parts of the Everest Base Camp trek, and I may have scared some readers off!

 But honestly, it’s not that difficult.

-Just follow my tips above, make sure you’re prepared for 12 long days of trekking, pack warmly, and do a bit of exercise to gain strength.
+Just follow my tips above, make sure you’re prepared for 12 long days of trekking, and do a bit of exercise to gain strength.
 You can do it!

 Have you thought about trekking to EBC?
 Do you have any questions about how hard it is?
 Drop me a message in the comment section below!